-Parents and caregivers often have a difficult time coping with a mentally ill child or young adult and often wonder how best to parent and provide support.
+Parents and caregivers often have a difficult time providing care to a child or young adult experiencing mental health concerns and often wonder how best to parent and provide support.

 Who can come to this drop-in group?

 CMHA’s drop-in peer to peer family support groups are for parents and caregivers of children or young adults experiencing a mental health concern or addiction.

 The Canadian Mental Health Association (CMHA) is pleased to offer a quality peer-to-peer family support program in your community.
 The program offers compassionate support from a peer, who has “been there” as well as a CMHA staff member.
 Specific information and resources will be shared which will assist caregivers as they care for a loved one and care for themselves.